 About Manaslu Circuit Trek

 Manaslu Circuit Trek is a trek to the Himalayas of the western part of Nepal featuring Mt Manaslu a peak with an altitude of 8,163m with diverse western cultures of Nepal.
-Mt Manaslu is renowned as the mountains of spirits and was open to trekkers only after the government of Nepal permitted trekking of this circuit in 1992.
+Mt Manaslu is known as the "Spirit Mountain," and it became accessible to trekkers only after the Nepalese government approved the Manaslu circuit trek in 1992.
 It features the Gurung community and the Tibetan community as you will be walking on the edge of the borders of Nepal and Tibet.
-Along with Mt Manaslu, various other mountains, glaciers and the two restricted areas namely the Manaslu Conservation Area and the Annapurna Conservation Area along the way adds to the Manaslu circuit trek.
+Along with Mt Manaslu, the Manaslu circuit trek includes several other mountains, glaciers, and two restricted areas, namely the Manaslu Conservation Area and the Annapurna Conservation Area.

-Even though any hike to the Himalayan region overwhelms you, this trek, in particular, exceeds the definition of the beauty within itself.
-Manaslu circuit trek is no less than Everest Base Camp trek, Annapurna Circuit trek, or for that matter any other treks.
-An adventure mixed with the cold wind of the snow-capped mountains residing to the far sights with the Budhi Gandaki River guiding you towards them along with the local people and their traditions amazing you, this trek combines every aspect of nature to be truly found.
-As the trail to this circuit trek is unspoiled and unbothered, you find yourself exploring the gorgeous places leading you to breathtaking destinations.
-In this trek, you hike from sub-tropical to tundra climate zone experiencing six different climate zones throughout the trek.
+Even though any hike to the Himalayan region overwhelms you, the Manaslu Circuit trek, in particular, exceeds the definition of the beauty within itself.
+Manaslu Circuit trek is no less than the Everest Base Camp trek, Annapurna Circuit trek, or for that matter any other trek.
+An adventure mixed with the cold wind of the snow-capped mountains residing to the far sights with the Budhi Gandaki River guiding you towards them along with the local people and their traditions amazing you, the Manaslu Circuit trek combines every aspect of nature to be truly found.
+As the trail to this Manaslu circuit trek is unspoiled and unbothered, you find yourself exploring the gorgeous places leading you to breathtaking destinations.
+In this trek to Manaslu, you hike from sub-tropical to tundra climate zone experiencing six different climate zones throughout the trek.
 Other than this you pass through the dense forests of Nepal along with various rivers flowing along the way such as Budhi Gandaki, Marsyangdi River, Soti Khola, Dudh Khola, and many more.
 The beautiful waterfalls sliding down the aesthetic landscapes will leave you mesmerized.

-The trekking trail to this trek follows an ancient salt trading route along the Budhi Gandaki River which makes this journey even more exciting.
-Not only that, you cross the infamous Larkya la Pass, one of the longest passes in the Himalayan region at an elevation of 5545m.
+The trail to Manaslu Circuit trek follows an ancient salt trading route along the Budhi Gandaki River which makes this journey even more exciting.
+Not only that, you cross the infamous Larkya la Pass, one of the longest passes in the Himalayan region at an elevation of 5106m.
 This pass marks the highest point on the trek and a difficult pass.
-During this trek, you are rewarded with both the Nepali and the Tibetan culture as you will be walking at the border edge of the country.
+During the Manaslu Circuit trek, you are rewarded with both the Nepali and the Tibetan culture as you will be walking at the border edge of the country.
 Furthermore, you will see more than 10 peaks that are over 6500m, including several 7000m peaks.
-In addition to this, the trek provides you with an opportunity to explore the endangered species of flora and fauna.
+In addition to this, the Manaslu trek provides you with an opportunity to explore the endangered species of flora and fauna.
 Along the way, you might as well have the chance to see the infamous red pandas, snow leopards, langur, yaks, and whatnot.
-This trek is a blend of beautiful green valleys, tranquil lakes, and less trodden destinations.
+Manaslu Circuit Trek is a blend of beautiful green valleys, tranquil lakes, and less-trodden destinations.
 In addition to all these, you will be hiking across the Manaslu Conservational Areas (MCA) and Annapurna conservation areas (ACA).